aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/encrypt-structure.md

-The HKDF algorithm used to calculate the Field Root Key MUST be the [Encryption Key KDF](../../private-aws-encryption-sdk-dafny-staging/aws-encryption-sdk-specification/framework/algorithm-suites.md#algorithm-suites-encryption-key-derivation-settings) indicated by the algorithm suite, using a provided plaintext data key, and an info as calculated [above](#calculate-info)
+The HKDF algorithm used to calculate the Field Root Key MUST be the [Encryption Key KDF](../../private-aws-encryption-sdk-dafny-staging/aws-encryption-sdk-specification/framework/algorithm-suites.md#algorithm-suites-encryption-key-derivation-settings) indicated by the algorithm suite, using a provided plaintext data key, no salt, and an info as calculated [above](#calculate-info)

 The `FieldRootKey` MUST be generated with the plaintext data key in the encryption materials